 If you choose to use the detailed method to calculate your meal expenses, you must keep all your receipts and claim the actual amount that you spent.

-If you choose to use the simplified method, to calculate your meal expenses, you may claim a flat rate per person.
+If you choose to use the simplified method to calculate your meal expenses, you may claim a flat rate per person.
 Although you do not need to keep detailed receipts for actual expenses, we may still ask you to provide some documentation to support your claim.

-If you choose to use the simplified method to calculate the amount to claim for vehicle expenses, multiply the number of kilometres by the cents/km rate for the province or territory in which the travel began.
+If you choose to use the simplified method to calculate the amount to claim for vehicle expenses, multiply the number of kilometres by the cents/km rate for the province or territory where the travel began.
 We may still ask you to provide some documentation to support your claim.
 You must keep track of the number of kilometres driven during the tax year for the trips related to your moving expenses.